Former IRS Revenue Officer

 Were you generally more accommodating when a taxpayer was really polite with you?
 Or were you mandated to treat everyone equally based solely on the facts, irrespective of whether they were nice or jerks?

-Asked by blastoff almost 11 years ago
+Asked by blastoff over 11 years ago

 As a Revenue Officer (RO), my duties were to investigate the nature of a taxpayer's delinquency and collect any balances or unfiled tax returns that were due.
 ROs are unique among other IRS personnel as they are the last line of collection for the United States, and because of that, they also have more authority and autonomy.
 With their personal inventory of Collection cases, ROs work directly with the delinquent taxpayer (an individual or business) or with the taxpayer's authorized representative.
 After working close to 1,000 cases during my tenure, I certainly had my fair share of difficult taxpayers and representatives.